phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: ``'auto'``

+    .. versionadded:: 4.8.0

+        This is supported since phpMyAdmin 4.8.0.

     Configure authentication logging destination.
 Failed (or all, depending on :config:option:`$cfg['AuthLogSuccess']`) authentication attempts will be
     logged according to this directive: